KlaudiaKriva/hibernateTutorial3/README.md

-# hibarnatetutorial - the second tutorial - one to one
+# hibarnatetutorial - the third tutorial - one to one - bi